rfjakob/gocryptfs/Documentation/MANPAGE.md

 Use the AES-SIV encryption mode.
 This is slower than GCM but is secure with deterministic nonces as used in "-reverse" mode.

+#### -deterministic-names
+Disable file name randomisation and creation of `gocryptfs.diriv` files.
+This can prevent sync conflicts conflicts when synchronising files, but leaks information about identical file names across directories ("Identical names leak" in https://nuetzlich.net/gocryptfs/comparison/#file-names ).

+The resulting `gocryptfs.conf` has "DirIV" missing from "FeatureFlags".

 #### -devrandom
 Use `/dev/random` for generating the master key instead of the default Go implementation.
 This is especially useful on embedded systems with Go versions